 lspci: Reading the PCI Bus

 On Debian/Ubuntu systems, install it with apt install pciutils.
 On Fedora/RHEL it comes pre-installed; on Arch, pacman -S pciutils.
+Basic output is available to non-root users, but some configuration space fields — particularly extended config space — are restricted to root.

 The default output is deliberately compact — one line per device showing the bus address, device class, and a short description.
 For production use you'll almost always want more: